homebase-id/odin-js/README.md

 ## Security Disclosures

 If you discover any security issues, please send an email to [info@homebase.id](mailto:info@homebase.id).
 The email is automatically CCed to the entire team and we'll respond promptly.

-## License (Apps: AGPL3 & Libraries: MIT)

-The repository and any apps are licensed under AGPL3 while the libraries under MIT See ./LICENSE for the details;